Type: Article -> Category: Smoke & Mirros

 AI Questions and Answers section for When the Numbers Don’t Add Up: How Removing Local Policing Turned UK High Streets Into Illusions

 Welcome to a new feature where you can interact with our AI called Jeannie.
 You can ask her anything relating to this article.
-If this feature is available, you should see a small genie lamp in the bottom right of the page.
+If this feature is available, you should see a small genie lamp above this text.
 Click on the lamp to start a chat or view the following questions that Jeannie has answered relating to When the Numbers Don’t Add Up: How Removing Local Policing Turned UK High Streets Into Illusions.

 Be the first to ask our Jeannie AI a question about this article